b0rgbart3/GoogleBookShelf/README.md

-# myGoogleBooks
+# GoogleBookShelf
-Full Stack MERN application to search for books from the Google Book API, and store them in a Mongo data base.
+Full Stack MERN application to search for books from the Google Book API, and then store them in a Mongo data base.

 ![screenshot.jpg](screenshot.jpg)
 # Table of contents